-Welcome to Appsloveworld, I have written this article to understand How to create a stored procedure with an input parameter in SQL server step by step.
+Welcome to Quickpickdeal!
+I've written this article to guide you through creating a stored procedure with an input parameter in SQL Server, step by step.

 • Viewing the text of a stored procedure

-• Execute stored procedure with multiple input parameters
+• Executing a stored procedure with multiple input parameters

-And finally, we’ll see how to drop stored procedures.
+• Finally, we'll see how to drop stored procedures."

 What is a stored procedures?

-A stored procedure is a group of transacts SQL statements, If you ever have a situation where you have to write the same query over and over again, you can save that specific query as a stored procedure and call it just by its name.
+A stored procedure is a group of Transact-SQL statements.
+If you find yourself in a situation where you have to write the same query repeatedly, you can save that specific query as a stored procedure and call it simply by its name.

-Let’s understand what we mean by this with an example.
-Now I have this table called Company_Customer. which is got, the Id, CustomerName, CustomerCity, and CustomerSalary columns.
+Let's illustrate this with an example.
+Consider a table called Company_Customer, which contains columns such as Id, CustomerName, CustomerCity, and CustomerSalary.

 Sql Table Script: